 Looking over the past renewals, there is only one stallion whose offspring have been disappointed with multiple attempts but no wins in the Crown Oaks; that stallion is Sebring, who has failed to produce a winner from 8 runners.

 Looking at the winning odds over the last 10 renewals, the biggest-priced winner was Lasqueti Spirit in 2016, winning for Lee Curtis at odds of 100/1 under the guidance of Brenton Avdulla.
 Looking at the runners at the head of the market over the last 10 renewals, there have been 4 winning favourites in the race.
-Remember to bookmark the best racing tipsters page so you can get easy access to the best OLBG racing tipsters.
+Before placing your bet on the 2026 Crown Oaks, head over to see which runners the best racing tipsters are tipping today.
 All figures and trends above, such as the horse's previous runs, are based on the information that is available on the Racing Post.

 Route to the Crown Oaks

-Many trainers will target races to use as prep races before coming to the Crown Oaks.
+Many trainers target races as preparation for the Crown Oaks.
 These are the races which the recent winners ran in before coming here:

 | Info | Last Race |